crazoter/My-Docs/docs/manga_reviews.md

   * Action:       🤜🔪
   * Intrigue:     🕯️ 💡🧠🤯👽
   * Storytelling: ✋😑👌 👍
+  * Verdict:      This is good
 ```
 * That Girl is not just cute
 ```
   * Sweetness:    🙂😊❤️💘🚑
   * Comedy:       🙂😀
+  * Verdict:      This is good
 ```
 * The Pharmarcy Where the Wolf Howls
 ```
   * Sweetness:    🙂😊❤️
   * Comedy:       🙂😀
   * Storytelling: ✋😑
+  * Verdict:      Skippable
 ```
 * The Undefeatable Swordsman
 ```
   * Action:       🤜🔪⚔️💣
   * Storytelling: ✋😑👌 👍
+  * Verdict:      On the fence
 ```
 * Tomo-chan wa Onnanoko
 ```